Meggido:

 Fish Restaurant/Tiberias Frozen Yogurt:

 I'm not gonna lie, the movie we watched here to explain the actual significance of this place was SUPER cheesy, poorly translated and well...boring!
 Besides that my allergies had been affecting me all morning and...to sum it all up I didn't really take a lot acacemically from this place.
 What I did enjoy, however, were the visual aids I was able to take from here!
 They had set up a house that could have been similar to that of Christ's time, and they explained to us how some of the tools and rooms were used.
 You could picture the need to sweep the house to find the Widow's Mite, and why you cannot put Old Wine in New Bottles.
-This experience was akin to Neot Kedouim in its signifcance.
+This

-Tiberias Shabbat:
+Tiberias Shabbat

 River Jordan: